-- Educational Visits; - Federation 'Health & Safety Practices' i.e. not to press the 'Green' access buttons in school; - British Values through the Federation's Curriculum; - Keyworker group discussions i.e. road safety, firework safety, water safety etc.; - Personal, Social and Emotional curriculum; and - School rules and boundaries.
+- Educational Visits - Federation 'Health & Safety Practices' i.e. not to press the 'Green' access buttons in school - British Values through the Federation's Curriculum - Key Worker group discussions i.e. road safety, firework safety, water safety etc. - Personal, Social and Emotional curriculum - School rules and boundaries.

 Through the Federation's curriculum the children may have opportunities to go on school trips to enhance their learning.
-All off site visits are recorded.
-Permission slips and medical forms are collected and kept within the office and the lead member of staff is advised accordingly.
-Risk assessments are completed and filed within the both within the 'Health and Safety folder' and also on the Local Authority EVOLVE system.
+All off-site visits are recorded.
+Permission slips and medical forms are collected and kept with the office and the lead member of staff is advised accordingly.
+Risk assessments are completed and held both within the 'Health and Safety folder' and also on the Local Authority EVOLVE system.
 (See Educational Visits Policy for further information).

-Online Safety Curriculum and Computing, use of Mobile Technology
+Online Safety curriculum and computing, use of mobile technology

-Our Online Safety lead is Mrs Susan Lacey.
+Our Online Safety lead is Mrs Jane Parocki.

-The growth of different electronic media in everyday life and an ever-developing variety of electronic devices with imaging and sharing capabilities-place an additional risk on our children.
-Internet chat rooms, discussion forums, social networks, and the ability to live stream can all be used as a means of contacting children and young people with a view of grooming them for inappropriate or abusive relationships.
+The growth of different electronic media in everyday life and an ever-developing variety of devices including PC's, laptops, mobile phones, webcams etc. place an additional risk on our children.
+Internet chat rooms, discussion forums, social networks, online gaming, and the ability to live stream can all be used as a means of contacting children and young people with a view of grooming them for inappropriate or abusive relationships.
 The anonymity of the internet allows adults, often pretending to be children, to have conversations with children and in some cases, arrange to meet them.